OmgImAlexis/.not-quite-dotfiles/💻-setup.md

 - [ ] [Atom](https://atom.io)
 - [ ] [Slack](https://slack.com)
 - [ ] [1Password](https://1password.com/)
-    - This will make you download the Dropbox app
-    - 💣 Dropbox has 2FA, so make sure your Authenticator app isn't hosed

 ## Copying your iMessages over OMG.
 This took way too long to figure out.